From Large Language Model Predicates to Logic Tensor Networks: Neurosymbolic Offer Validation in Regulated Procurement: Method: The Neurosymbolic Pipeline

 \subsection{LLM-Based Predicate Extraction}

-The predicate layer determines a numerical value $p_k(d) \in [0,1]$ for each potential offer $d$ and each predicate $p_k$.
-This expresses the extent to which the corresponding property of the predicate is fulfilled or applies.
-The calculation is performed through structured interaction with an LLM, which uses selected chunks to make judgements and express confidence levels for each predicate.
-In all experiments, we primarily use a 14B instruction model from Qwen2.5 (\texttt{Qwen2.5-14B-Instruct}) ~\cite{Bai.2023} as the LLM within the predicate layer.
-The model is used exclusively via prompting.
-No further fine-tuning is performed.
-For each predicate, we perform up to three calls to the 14B model to obtain syntactically valid and contextually usable JSON output.
-If no valid JSON is generated in these three attempts, a one-time fallback call is made to a larger 32B LLM (\texttt{Qwen2.5-32B-Instruct}).
-The resulting outputs provide truth values, which are then used as input for the LTN decision layer.
+The predicate layer determines a numerical value $p_k(d) \in [0,1]$ for each potential offer $d$ and each predicate $p_k$.\opt{long}{ This expresses the extent to which the corresponding property of the predicate is fulfilled or applies.} The calculation is performed through structured interaction with an LLM which uses selected chunks to make judgements and express confidence levels for each predicate.
+In all experiments, we primarily use a 14B instruction model from Qwen2.5 (\texttt{Qwen2.5-14B-Instruct}) \cite{Bai.2023} as the LLM within the predicate layer. \opt{long}{The model is used exclusively via prompting.
+No further fine-tuning is performed.} For each predicate, we perform up to three calls to the 14B model to obtain syntactically valid and contextually usable JSON output.\opt{long}{ If no valid JSON is generated in these three attempts, a one-time fallback call is made to a larger 32B LLM (\texttt{Qwen2.5-32B-Instruct}).
+This happened in 1.56\% of cases.
+The resulting outputs provide truth values, which are then used as input for the LTN decision layer.}\opt{short}{ If this fails, a fallback call is made to a larger 32B LLM (\texttt{Qwen2.5-32B-Instruct}). }